Montgomery County Public Schools

 Artificial Turf Fields:

-A summary of the MCPS Maintenance Plan for each high school can be viewed here (link to Attachment A in memo).
+A summary of the MCPS Maintenance Plan for each high school can be viewed here.

-Due to the comprehensive, systemwide maintenance plan that is performed by FieldTurf, there are minimal, if any, additional maintenance responsibilities for local school staff.
+Due to the comprehensive, systemwide maintenance plan, there is minimal if any, additional maintenance responsibilities for local school staff.
 Local school staff predominantly scout high traffic areas, monitor the infill depth of the field, and identify tears.
 In certain instances, school staff perform the brushing, raking, and sweeping on the field.

 Maintenance Plan Reports and Records

-All maintenance plan reports and records for MCPS-owned high school artificial turf fields can be found in the MCPS Artificial Turf Maintenance Log.
+All maintenance plan reports and records for MCPS-owned high school artificial turf fields can be found in the 2021-2022 MCPS Artificial Turf Maintenance Log. *Artificial Turf Maintenance Log should be viewed using Google Chrome.

 The Log features a summary sheet for each school which includes the following information: